The Bloat

 Mine is an internal intermediate representation of songs and the choreography around them.
 The core app is written in TypeScript while many services for generating and analyzing the music are written in Python.

 We just need it to work.
-Not a single soul will care if it’s a heaping steaming pile of garbage code so long as the right input maps to the right output.
+Not a single soul will care if it’s a heaping steaming pile of garbage code so long as the job is done and the right input maps to the right output.

 The internals are decoupled from the outside world — no one nowhere should give a thought to what’s inside the belly of the beast.